 Cheetos chips received a logo divided into periods: before 1996-1998 and after.
 The original version of the name contained a dash, which was an obligatory part of the brand’s visual identity.
 However, later management combined both fragments and removed the sign separating them.
 The result is a modern version of the emblem.

-The Cheetos logo uses a unique identification font that was designed specifically for the brand and does not have an official name.
-This typeface has been specially designed to give the Cheetos logo a distinctive style and recognizability.
+The Cheetos logo uses a unique identification font designed specifically for the brand, which lacks an official name.
+This typeface has been specifically designed to give the Cheetos logo a distinctive style and greater recognition.
 Now, these are wide letters with sharp protrusions at the top.
 They are painted yellow and complemented by a black background.
 In addition, red, white, and blue were present at different times.

-The Cheetos emblem uses orange and yellow in its palette.
+The Cheetos emblem uses orange and yellow.
 Orange is a rich color that is associated with warmth, energy, fun, and optimism.
-Yellow is the color associated with the sun, joy, friendliness, and creativity.
+Yellow is associated with the sun, joy, friendliness, and creativity.
 Both colors go well together, creating a memorable look.

-These colors are important for the Cheetos brand as they help create a recognizable and identifiable brand image.
-Orange, in particular, has become a brand symbol and is associated with the product itself – orange Cheetos chips.
-Yellow, in turn, gives the logo and brand energy and a positive attitude.
+These colors are important to the Cheetos brand because they help create a recognizable, identifiable brand image.
+Orange, in particular, has become a brand symbol and is associated with the product itself, orange Cheetos chips.
+In turn, yellow gives the logo a sense of energy and a positive attitude.